tomcoso/memory-card/README.md

 # Memory Card Game

-This project is an assignment from [The Odin Project](https://www.theodinproject.com/lessons/node-path-javascript-memory-card)

 ### [Live Demo](https://tomcoso.github.io/memory-card/)

+This project is a memory cards game with a Doctor Who theme, click on each doctor once to get to the next level.

 ## Technologies used